MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-apps.md

 - **Customer**: to use data from the [unified customer profile](customer-profiles.md).
 - **UnifiedActivity**: to display the [activity timeline](activities.md) in the app.
 - **ContactProfile**: to display the contacts of a customer.
-This entity is only available in audience insights environments for business accounts.
+This entity is only available in Customer Insights environments for business accounts.

 ## Limitations

 ### Retrievable entities

 You can only retrieve the **Customer**, **UnifiedActivity**, **Segments**, and **ContactProfile** entities through the Power Apps connector.
-ContactProfile is only available in audience insights instance for business accounts.
+ContactProfile is only available in Customer Insights instance for business accounts.
 Other entities are shown because the underlying connector supports them through triggers in Power Automate.

 You can do a maximum of 100 calls per 60 seconds.
 You can call the API endpoint multiple times by using the $skip parameter.
 [Learn more about the $skip parameter](/connectors/customerinsights/#get-items-from-an-entity).